HLR/VQAR/feature_file/readme.md

 <!-- 1. generate the key:value map between entity2id and isa_relation (DONE)
 2. process the case the '/' in the entity. ('/' is space, but in relateion file, "_" is space.
 So I united them as "_")
 3. increase the entity in the entity2id.
 (DONE) -->
+There are bugs in the generated relation file.
+The value should be list rather than string.

 ## entity_rel.json:
 isa relation for each entity